 And this is just the start…

-There is an infinite number of marketing scams and fake online marketing firms out there.
+There are an infinite number of marketing scams and fake online marketing firms out there.
 So what can you do?
 Avoid them by following these 5 steps…

 5 Steps to Avoid Online Medical Marketing Scams